Bankruptcy is a term often used to describe

 Have you ever heard such an outrageous

 thing before in your entire life?
-THQ, the video game company which brought us
+THQ, the video game company that brought us

-such delights as the WWE gaming franchise, as well as some other titles which I
+such delights as the WWE gaming franchise, as well as some other titles that I

 don't feel mentioning, is now filing for bankruptcy and it doesn't look like

-they will me making much of a comeback in the upcoming months.
-Anyway they
+they will be making much of a comeback in the upcoming months.

 filed for a Chapter 11 bankruptcy, which essentially means that they will be

-continuing their work, only they would be supervised and monitors to make sure
+continuing their work, only they would be supervised and monitored to make sure

 wrestling fans were left questioning the reason behind this truly, truly